Preliminary Detailed Programme

 Co-chairs: Zuzana Hlavenková, Barry Moran

-Speakers: Sonja Welsch, Sebastian Munck
+Speakers: Sonja Welsch, Sebastian Munck, Luke Brzozowski

 Balancing user support and innovation in a “hands-on users” cryoEM Research Infrastructure